From blank document to finished chapter.

 What else happens under the hood.

-Beyond the four main passes, additional mechanisms ensure consistency and quality.
-For a technical deep dive, read The 5-Pass Pipeline Explained.
+Beyond the main phases, additional mechanisms ensure consistency and quality.
+For a closer look, read how SYMBAN refines every scene.

 Cross-Volume Memory

 Each volume automatically receives a compressed summary.
-Volume 5 knows the key scenes from Volume 1 — without you having to maintain them manually.
+Later volumes know the key scenes from earlier ones — without you having to maintain them manually.

 Duplicate Detection